truenas/documentation/content/SCALE/SCALETutorials/ConfigReportsScale.md

 {{< trueimage src="/images/SCALE/Reporting/GraphiteWebUIForReportingExporter.png" alt="Graphite Web UI" id="Graphite Web UI" >}}

-SCALE can now export the data records as Graphite-formatted JSON objects to the other report collection and processing application, service, or servers.
+TrueNAS can now export the data records as Graphite-formatted JSON objects to the other report collection and processing application, service, or servers.

-SCALE also populates the exporter screen with default settings.
+TrueNAS also populates the exporter screen with default settings.
 To view these settings, click **Edit** on the row for the exporter.